Greater white-fronted goose: Distribution

-The North American midcontinent birds of the subspecies A. a. gambeli – which in 2010 had a fall population of about 710,000 birds – breeds from the Alaska North Slope across the western and central Canadian Arctic.
+The North American midcontinent birds of the subspecies A. a. gambeli – which in 2010 had a fall population around 710,000 birds – breeds from the Alaska North Slope across the western and central Canadian Arctic.
 The Pacific white-fronted goose of the American Pacific coast, which in 2010 numbered approximately 650,000 birds, and the tule geese, which are estimated to number 10,000 birds, nest in western Alaska.
 The midcontinent geese gather in early fall on the prairies of western Saskatchewan and eastern Alberta, spending several weeks feeding before heading to wintering areas near the Gulf of Mexico, into northern Mexico.
-The Pacific birds migrate south down the Pacific coast, staging primarily in the Klamath Basin of southern Oregon and northern California and wintering, eventually, in California's Central Valley.
-The tule goose is somewhat rare and has been since the latter half of the 19th century, presumably it was affected by destruction of its wintering habitat due to human settlement.
+The Pacific birds migrate south along the Pacific coast, staging primarily in the Klamath Basin of southern Oregon and northern California and wintering, eventually, in California's Central Valley.
+The tule goose is somewhat rare and has been since the latter half of the 19th century; presumably it was affected by destruction of its wintering habitat due to human settlement.

 In the British Isles, two subspecies overwinter: Greenland birds in Scotland and Ireland, and Russian birds in England and Wales.
 They gather on farmland at favoured traditional sites, with a famous flock gathering at WWT Slimbridge, Gloucestershire, England.
-Greenland birds also overwinter in Ireland and from late September and through the winter months, Ireland is home to almost 50% of the Greenland population of white-fronted geese.
+Greenland birds also overwinter in Ireland and from late September and through the winter, Ireland is home to almost 50% of the Greenland population of white-fronted geese.

 A. a. albifrons and A. a. flavirostis are among the taxa to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Behaviour and ecology

+Breeding

 Weather conditions are a key factor in the annual breeding success of white-fronted geese.
 In the Arctic, the window of opportunity for nesting, incubating eggs, and raising a brood to flight state is open briefly, for about three months.
 Arriving in late May or early June, white-fronted geese begin departing for fall staging areas in early September.
 This means that a delayed snowmelt or late spring storm can significantly reduce the birds' reproductive success.

+The white to tan colored eggs measure 8–8.3 cm (3.1–3.3 in) long and 5.3–5.4 cm (2.1 in) long.
+Clutch size can range from one to eight eggs, which are incubated for 22–27 days.
+Young will leave the nest within 24 hours of hatching.